Hard work with song!

 Blackwork songs in America go back to a West African tradition that combines the call-and-response form, the improvisational nature of the words, and the functional relation of the songs to the lives of the singers.
 The work song improved the workers' efficiency by bringing together the combined efforts of men laboring on a common task.
 It allowed them to do things they could not do with uncoordinated individual effort.

-The fact that laborers accomplished more work if they were allowed to sing has been documented since slavery.
+Since slavery, laborers have been documented as accomplishing more work if they were allowed to sing.
 Hence, overseers not only encouraged slaves to sing but often tolerated critical or satirical lyrics.
 Frederick Douglass wrote, "A silent slave is not liked by the masters.”
-Work songs allowed Black workers to gain a measure of control over the work--to turn it into a form of expression and to control the pace of the work itself.
+Work songs allowed Black workers to gain a measure of control over their work—to turn it into a form of expression and to control the pace of the work itself.

 From long rowboats, as many as 40 Chanteys “men” hauled in a "purse seine," a net filled with thousands of pounds of fish.
 They sang "chanteys" to coordinate their work movements to accomplish this backbreaking feat.
 These fisherman's work songs were heard on boats out of Virginia and North Carolina wherever they pursued the great migrating schools of Menhaden (forage fish) along the Atlantic coast, from New Jersey to the Gulf of Mexico.
 These traditions were repeated during WW II and the Alcan Highway construction in Canada by Black G.I.
 Today, the Northern Neck Chantey Singers carry on this tradition, performing for enthusiastic audiences.